MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/deploy/about-client-settings.md

 ### <a name="bkmk_du"></a>Enable Dynamic Update for feature updates
 <!--4062619-->
-Use this setting to configure [Dynamic Update for Windows 10](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/The-benefits-of-Windows-10-Dynamic-Update/ba-p/467847).
+Use this setting to configure [Dynamic Update for Windows](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/The-benefits-of-Windows-10-Dynamic-Update/ba-p/467847).
 Dynamic Update installs language packs, features on demand, drivers, and cumulative updates during Windows setup by directing the client to download these updates from the internet.
 When this setting is set to either **Yes** or **No**, Configuration Manager modifies the [setupconfig](/windows-hardware/manufacture/desktop/windows-setup-command-line-options) file that is used during feature update installation.

 - **Not Configured** - The default value.
 No changes are made to the setupconfig file.
-  - Dynamic Update is enabled by default on all supported versions of Windows 10.
+  - Dynamic Update is enabled by default on all supported versions of Windows 10 or later.
-    - For Windows 10 versions 1803 and prior, Dynamic Update checks the device's WSUS server for approved dynamic updates.
+    - For Windows 10, version 1803 and earlier, Dynamic Update checks the device's WSUS server for approved dynamic updates.
 In Configuration Manager environments, dynamic updates are never directly approved in the WSUS server so these devices don't install them.
-    - Starting with Windows 10 version 1809, Dynamic Update uses the device's internet connection to get dynamic updates from Microsoft Update.
+    - Starting with Windows 10, version 1809, Dynamic Update uses the device's internet connection to get dynamic updates from Microsoft Update.
 These dynamic updates aren't published for WSUS use.
 - **Yes** - Enables Dynamic Update.
 - **No** - Disables Dynamic Update.